the-open/identity-importer/README.md

 This rake task can be found at `identity-app/tasks/identity_importer.rake`.
 The order in the rake task is the suggested order.
 You can enable and disable tasks by editing the file.

+## Extending the Gem

+### Database
+To add support for a new database, you need to do the following steps:

+1. Update `Gemfile` with the required dependencies.
+1. Edit `lib/identity/importer/connection.rb` and do the following:
+  * Add a new case for the name of the database adapter (example "postgresql" or "sqlite")
+  * Create a `@client` object with the established connection
+  * Update the `run_query` method if required
+1. If the new adapter requires more or less configuration:
+  * Update `lib/identity/importer/configuration.rb` to support the new variables
+  * Update `valid_database_config?` method in the same class to support the new variables

+Update the configuration in the identity app with the required configuration changes.

+### Task Run List

+To modify the task run list edit the rake file in the identity app (not this gem).
+You can find the file at `identity-app/tasks/identity_importer.rake`

+### New source database schemas

+To add support for a new type of database schema you need to create task files that inherit from the base task files.
+For example look at the various files in `lib/identity/importer/tasks/civicrm/`

+1. Maintain the current structure of the gem and create a new folder in `lib/identity/importer/tasks/`
+1. Create a new class that inherits from the base class.
+The base classes can be found in `lib/identity/importer/tasks/`
+1. Add a `self.sql` method that returns the sql to be run by the base class
+1. If you want to update the way the data is imported, or the sql is run, add a `self.run` method
+1. Update the task run list pointing to your newly created class

+Note: We use `activerecord-import` to do import in batches for faster performance.
+Look at the base classes if you plan to add your own runner

 ## Development